tkem/cachetools/docs/index.rst

    saves up to `maxsize` results based on a Least Recently Used (LRU) algorithm.

-.. decorator:: rr_cache(maxsize=128, typed=False, getsizeof=None, lock=threading.RLock)
+.. decorator:: ttl_cache(maxsize=128, ttl=3600, timer=time.time, typed=False, getsizeof=None, lock=threading.RLock)

-   Decorator that wraps a function with a memoizing callable that saves up to `maxsize` results based on a Random Replacement (RR) algorithm.
+   Decorator to wrap a function with a memoizing callable that saves up to `maxsize` results based on a Least Recently Used (LRU) algorithm with a per-item time-to-live (TTL) value.

 Method Decorators